lucasjoliveau/doc/es/developer/reference/upgrades/upgrade_utils.md

 [Upgrade utils](https://github.com/odoo/upgrade-util/) is a library that contains helper functions to facilitate the writing of upgrade scripts.
-This library, used by Odoo for the upgrade scripts of standard modules, provides reliability and helps speed up the upgrade process:
+This library, used by Konvergo ERP for the upgrade scripts of standard modules, provides reliability and helps speed up the upgrade process:

   * The helper functions help make sure the data is consistent in the database.